utexas-bwi/bwi-docker/README.md

 ```
 sudo docker exec -ti bwibase_c bash
 ```

-At this point, its recommended to use `tmux` to run multiple shell windows inside the container.
-See below.
-For simplicity, the remaining instructions assume **not** using `tmux`, instead using Docker commands to open a new shell session in the container for each process.
+For simplicity, the remaining instructions assume using Docker commands to open new shell sessions in the container for each process.
+However, this is where using `tmux` can be really handy.
+See the [Resources](#resources) section below.

 In this Docker container shell session you can run ROS commands.
 Do these below to run the standard demo `visit doors` in AHG.
 ```
 roslaunch bwi_launch segbot_v4_ahg.launch
 ```

-If you run into an error that
+If you run into any errors, source your workspace with `source ~/.bashrc` and try your commands again.

 Open another terminal in the container with `sudo docker exec -ti bwibase_c bash`, and then run the `visit doors` demo with:

 ```